XeroAPI/XeroOAuth-PHP/README.md

 ## Setup
 To get setup, you will need to modify the values in the \_config.php file to your own requirements and application settings or see the customised example file for each different application type, public.php, private.php or partner.php.
-_Special options for Partner applications_ should be commented out for non-partner applications if using the \_config.php file.

 ## Usage